-- 20.3 The following criteria have to be satisfied before an ill health retirement can take place: - The member's employment must be terminated by the employer on the grounds of ill health or infirmity of mind or body. - At the date of termination the member must be under their Normal Pension Age in the 2014 scheme. - At the date of termination the member must have met two years' qualifying service in the LGPS. - The member must, as a result of ill health or infirmity of mind or body, be permanently incapable of discharging efficiently the duties of the employment the member was engaged in and; - The member, as a result of ill health or infirmity of mind or body, must not be immediately capable of undertaking any gainful employment.
-(Gainful employment is defined as paid employment for not less than 30 hours in each week for a period of not less than 12 months). - 20.4 Where ill health retirement is an option because an employee is deemed to be permanently incapable of doing their job, one of three tiers of benefit can be awarded.
-Each tier looks at the employee's capacity to carry out gainful employment in the future. - 20.5 An IRMP, who has had no previous dealings with the case, will be engaged by the Occupational Health provider to carry out an ill health retirement assessment.
-This will be organised through HR.
+- 23.1 Retirement on the grounds of ill health can only be considered after all other options have been exhausted, and where an independent registered medical practitioner (IRMP), qualified in Occupational Health medicine, has determined that an employee meets the criteria for ill health retirement, in accordance with the Local Government Pension Scheme (LGPS) Regulations.
+A simple flow chart explaining the ill helath retirement process is included as Appendix B. - 23.2 LGPS Regulations require the following criteria have to be satisfied before an ill health retirement can take place: - At the date of termination the member must be under their Normal Pension Age in the 2014 scheme. - At the date of termination the member must have met two years' qualifying service in the LGPS. - The member must, as a result of ill health or infirmity of mind or body, be permanently incapable of discharging efficiently the duties of the employment the member was engaged in and; - The member, as a result of ill health or infirmity of mind or body, must not be immediately capable of undertaking any gainful employment.
+(Gainful employment is defined as paid employment for not less than 30 hours in each week for a period of not less than 12 months). - Other pension's schemes including the Teachers' Pension Scheme will have broadly similar requirements. - 23.3 Where ill health retirement is an option because an employee is deemed to be permanently incapable of doing their job, one of three tiers of benefit can be awarded.
+Each tier looks at the employee's capacity to carry out gainful employment in the future. - 23.4 The different levels of benefit are: